Ee-Chee/Spiced-Academy-tabasco-curriculum/wk7_petition4/README.md

 <img src="petition10.png" alt="Local signers">

+Additionally, you should now make the following changes:

-**Bonus**: Change the `signatures` table so that it no longer includes columns for first and last name.
+1. Change the `signatures` table so that it no longer includes columns for first and last name.
 When showing the list of people who have signed the petition, get their names by joining the `users` table.

+2. Change the query that retrieves information from the `users` table by email address so that it also gets data from the signatures table.
+Thus you will be able to know whether the user has signed the petition or not as soon as they log in.